adrialopezescoriza/adrialopezescoriza.github.io/_pages/about.md

 Alongside my studies, I spent two years at **AMZ Racing**, where I worked on the autonomy stack of a fully custom self-driving car.
 I also interned for a semester at **Motional**, focusing on high-level motion planning for autonomous driving.

 I am fascinated by the field of robot learning, with a particular focus on developing agents that are both robust and explainable in their decision-making processes.
-My interest lies in enabling these agents to **learn to reason** rather than simply react, such as using world models for data-driven planning.
+My interest lies in enabling these agents to **learn to reason** rather than simply react, for instance, using world models for data-driven planning.
 Additionally, I focus on developing simple methods that can efficiently learn from diverse data sources.
 My overarching research goal is to contribute to the development of general-purpose robots capable of seamlessly performing complex, long-horizon tasks in everyday life.

 ## News
 - [Jan 2025]  Joining [**Boston Dynamics AI Institute**](https://theaiinstitute.com/) as a Research Intern.